Cole-Hartman/codepath-web103-prework/README.md

 The following **optional** features are implemented:

-- [ ] Picocss is used to style HTML elements
+- [x] TailwindCSS is used to style HTML elements
-- [ ] The content creator items are displayed in a creative format, like cards instead of a list
+- [x] The content creator items are displayed in a creative format, like cards instead of a list
-- [ ] An image of each content creator is shown on their content creator card
+- [x] An image of each content creator is shown on their content creator card

 The following **additional** features are implemented:

-- [ ] List anything else that you added to improve the site's functionality!
+- [x] Additional error handling for multiple API call scenarios.

 ## Video Walkthrough